fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Get-AzureSqlDatabaseUsages.md

 ```

 ### -ServerName
-Specifies the name of the server that hosts the azure_2 SQL Database.
+Specifies the name of the server that hosts the Azure SQL Database.

 ```yaml
 Type: String